-Awards will be announced on or about June 1, 2014.
+Awards will be announced in the spring of the year following that in which the application is due.
 For non-U.S. fellows, your award is conditioned on visa and payment eligibility, which are determined on a case-by-case basis.

 Your payment may be subject to federal and state income taxes.
 To qualify for entry into the United States under a Library-sponsored J-visa, you must obtain specific types and amounts of medical insurance to cover you during your stay in the United States.
 If your present medical insurance does not meet these requirements, you are required to arrange for a separate policy prior to your arrival.
 Staff members are available to provide guidance regarding insurance requirements.
 The Library does not provide health insurance coverage but can provide contacts with commercial providers.

 If you are a U.S. resident, the Library will provide you with an annual report of Library payments to you during the calendar year, but it will not issue you a Form W-2 or Form 1099-MISC.
 Determining the amount of federal and state income taxes that you may owe will be your responsibility.

 Award letters will include a form that must be filled out and submitted to the Library of Congress to determine tax residency status and the potential for U.S. Federal income tax withholding.
 Scholars who are not U.S. citizens or permanent residents and who do not already have a U.S. Social Security number will be required to obtain either a Social Security or tax identification number, as appropriate, at the start of their fellowship at the Library, regardless of the taxability of their income under this program or exemption under a treaty with the United States.

 Transportation arrangements are the responsibility of each fellow.
 Housing is not provided by the Library of Congress.